theobald-software/theobald-software.github.io/content/_en/xtract-universal/advanced-techniques/sap-single-sign-on.md

 - Within this AS Java instance there is a mapping between Windows AD users and SAP users (== ticket issuer).
 - Your AS ABAP instance (the SAP the system Xtract products extract data from) trusts the SAP logon tickets issued by the AS Java instance.

-For more detailed information on the process of calling extraction using SSO with SAP Logon Tickets, refer to the knowledge base article [SSO with Logon-Ticket](https://kb.theobald-software.com/xtract-universal/sso-with-logon-ticket).
+For more information on SSO with SAP Logon Tickets, refer to the knowledge base article [SSO with Logon-Ticket](https://kb.theobald-software.com/xtract-universal/sso-with-logon-ticket).